emptymonkey/shelljack/README.md

 As noted in the [tty_ioctl](http://linux.die.net/man/4/tty_ioctl) [manpage](http://en.wikipedia.org/wiki/Manpage), an existing process can only switch controlling ttys if it is a session leader.
 Because of this, while _shelljack_ will be successful against the shell itself, any *existing* child processes will not be able to switch with it.
 They won't usually die during the shelljacking, but their I/O will act strangely if it relies on the tty.
 It is best to target shells that are semi-idle, or attack them during the login process.

+# Similar Works #

+I wrote _shelljack_ for my own education and as a proof-of-concept.
+After I had already worked out the difficult bits, I came across several other codebases that used a similar strategy, though generally for a different outcome.

+* [retty](http://pasky.or.cz/dev/retty/): retty is a tiny tool that lets you attach processes running on other terminals.
+* [neercs](http://caca.zoy.org/wiki/neercs): neercs allows you to detach a session from a terminal.
+* [injcode](http://blog.habets.pp.se/2009/03/Moving-a-process-to-another-terminal): injcode injects code into a running process.
+* [reptyr](http://blog.nelhage.com/2011/02/changing-ctty/): reptyr takes a process that is currently running in one terminal, and transplants it to a new terminal.

+As you can see, my idea was hardly original, though I found it odd that nobody was using this technique for terminal sniffing.
+Some of those code bases are quite well done.
+If you are interested in learning more about this technique, I would suggest studying them.